For installers who are not licensed yet:

 For installers who are already licensed:

 Yes.
 Subsequent to passing the exam practitioners must register with MMAH.
 Registering allows the practitioner to be entered into an on-line database which allows building officials to search BCIN’s and confirm qualifications.
-Licensed designers and installers must also by law carry liability insurance.
+Licensed designers must also by law carry liability insurance.
 For more information go to the Qualification & Registration web page at MMAH.

 Can your BCIN expire?